Kashmir: The link between armed conflict and domestic violence | DW | 20.04.2021

-Cases of domestic violence usually go unreported in Indian-administered Kashmir because media tends to focus more on political issues.
-Observers say that social conflict increases incidences of violence against women.
+Cases of domestic violence usually go unreported in Indian-administered Kashmir because of the media's tendency to focus on political issues.
+Observers say social conflict increases incidences of violence against women.

 The conflict-stricken region has witnessed back-to-back lockdowns that have confined people to their homes

-Seven-year-old Laiza saw her mother for the last time in a video call.
-Her mother was lying on a hospital bed, her face completely unrecognizable and her body severely burnt.
+Seven-year-old Laiza saw her mother for the last time in a video call as she lay on a hospital bed, her face completely unrecognizable and her body severely burnt.

 After one glimpse, she threw away the phone as she couldn't bear to see her mother in such a painful state.

-Twenty-eight-year-old Shahzada, who hailed from Aishmuqam village in southern Kashmir's Anantnag district, got married nine years ago in Makhoora village.
-Her married life was never a smooth affair, but on March 25 things took an ugly turn as the cruelty meted out to her reached an extreme when her husband and in-laws allegedly set her on fire.
+Twenty-eight-year-old Shahzada, who hailed from Aishmuqam village in southern Kashmir's Anantnag district, was married nine years ago in Makhoora village.
+Married life for her was never a smooth affair.
+On March 25 things took an ugly turn when her husband and in-laws allegedly set her on fire.

-In a video recorded on the hospital bed, Shahzada murmured that she was set ablaze by her husband, mother-in-law and father-in-law with kerosene.
+In a video testimony recorded from her hospital bed, Shahzada murmured that she was set ablaze using kerosene by her husband, mother-in-law and father-in-law.

-After nine days of battling death at the Shri Maharaja Hari Singh Hospital in Srinagar city, Shahzada succumbed to her injuries, leaving behind her daughter and 18-month-old son Immad.
+Nine days after the attack, Shahzada succumbed to her injuries, dying at the Shri Maharaja Hari Singh Hospital in Srinagar city.
+She leaves behind her daughter and 18-month-old son Immad.

-The incident triggered not only protests in her village, but also public discussion on the neglected issue of domestic violence in the conflict-torn region.
+The incident triggered not only protests in her village, but also sparked public discussion on the often neglected issue of domestic violence in the conflict-torn region.

-Back at her home in Aishmuqam, her two children are living with their maternal grandparents in a state of shock.
-The family is grieving and wailing for Shahzada, who they recall as beautiful and brave before her marriage.
+Back in her hometown of Aishmuqam, Shahzada's two children now live with their maternal grandparents.
+In a constant state of shock and disbelief, her family grieves for their daugher and mother, who they describe as beautiful and brave.

 "Her husband called us in the middle of the night and asked us to come to hospital, saying she set herself on fire.
 But we couldn't believe it, we knew something was wrong," her 60-year-old grieving mother told DW.